lienzhuzhu/blog/content/posts/lit-review/homespy.md

 The authors were able to demonstrate HomeSpy was able to capture IR signals 45 degrees from direct line of sight, decode 70,000+ codes from 1,000+ unique devices, and extract top 5 candidate login credentials with 77% accuracy.

+### Discussion

+The design of HomeSpy relies on being able to learn the virtual keyboard layouts, and the authors note that randomizing virtual keyboards would be a potential countermeasure.
+If the keys are randomly placed then the decoder would have a harder time mapping IR codes to keys, but it also makes things harder for the user who is used to QWERTY.
+Additionally, I believe that few-shot learning of the keyboard layout would be possible using frequency counts, even if the keyboard is randomized on each use.
+All it would take is for the user to enter a long sequence of characters along with sensitive information.

+Also, HomeSpy depends on patterns in key sequences to detect when the virtual keyboard is opened, such as the "OK" key being pressed after every few D-pad sequences.
+What if a new scheme were created that would take away this distinguishing characteristic.
+One thought I have is to take away the need to press "OK" to select a character, and instead have the system choose the character under the selection cursor after 1 second, but then HomeSpy could use the timing sequence data to figure out which key was pressed.

+Maybe a non-invasive filter can be made to put around the business end of TV remotes that filter out any IR waves that deviate from 0 degrees straight forward.

-HomeSpy calls into question the disregard for home device IR security.
+Overall, HomeSpy calls into question the disregard for home device IR security.
 In a following article, I hope to replicate their hardware set up.